 Surcharges are much more than a minor nuisance; they are a significant financial factor that can quietly drain your shipping budget.
 While many businesses focus their negotiation efforts on securing lower base rates, they often overlook the substantial impact of these additional fees.
 Understanding how surcharges affect your overall spend is the first step toward building a more resilient and cost-effective shipping strategy.
 By shining a light on these often-hidden costs, you can start to take control of your budget and protect your bottom line from unexpected expenses.

-Uncovering the Hidden Costs in Your Shipping Spend
+Finding the Hidden Costs on Your Invoice

 It’s easy to focus on the base shipping rates you negotiated, but the real story of your shipping spend is often hidden in the surcharges.
 These fees aren’t just minor add-ons; they can represent a massive portion of your total costs.
 In fact, surcharges frequently make up 30% to 40% of a company’s entire shipping bill, and that percentage has been climbing steadily.
 Without clear visibility, these costs can quietly inflate your budget, leaving you wondering why your shipping expenses are so high.
 Gaining a complete picture of your spend requires looking beyond the base rates and digging into every accessorial fee.
 A dedicated spend management portal can help you track these charges and understand where your money is really going.